PhHermann/LDJump/README.md

     require(LDJump)
     LDJump(seqName, alpha = 0.05, segLength = 1000, pathLDHat = "", format = "fasta", refName = NULL, start = NULL)

-Detailed descriptions of the main functions and all adjacent functions computing the recombination map can be found via
+Detailed descriptions of the main functions and all adjacent functions computing the recombination map can be found via e.g.

     ?LDJump